 Early interpretations blame a series of errors.
-Chief among them was permitting Republican politicians to portray Democrats as radical, which overtook the party’s messaging sometimes on guaranteeing health insurance during a pandemic and restoring the economy.
+Chief among them was permitting Republicans to portray Democrats as radical, which overtook the party’s messaging sometimes on guaranteeing health insurance during a pandemic and restoring the economy.
 Democrats also failed to grow their appeal among some Latinos, particularly Cuban Americans in south Florida.

 Other tactical decisions are coming under analysis.
-Democrats scaled back in-person marketing and canvassing since of the unique coronavirus, looking for to protect their prospects and staff, and to design etiquette during a public health crisis.
+Democrats scaled back in-person marketing and canvassing since of the unique coronavirus, looking for to protect their candidates and staff, and to design etiquette during a public health crisis.

 That gave Trump an opportunity to rally his supporters.
 The president’s nearly 74 million votes is the second-highest in history and fed huge turnout that helped improve Home races, particularly in rural areas.

 In the final stretch of the campaign, Iowa was seen as competitive.
-But Trump’s check out to the capital of Des Moines 2 weeks prior to the election is credited with helping him develop momentum to carry the state by 9 portion points.
+But Trump’s check out to the capital of Des Moines 2 weeks prior to the election is credited with helping him develop momentum to carry the state by 9 percentage points.

 That dominance raised downballot Republicans, consisting of Mariannette Miller-Meeks in the 2nd Congressional District.
-Miller-Meeks’ vote total was 15 portion points higher than the Republican politician who ran for the seat in 2016, when Trump also won Iowa.
+Miller-Meeks’ vote total was 15 percentage points higher than the Republican politician who ran for the seat in 2016, when Trump also won Iowa.

 The exact same vibrant helped Republican politician Ashley Hinson beat first-term Democratic Rep. Abby Finkenauer in northeast Iowa and, maybe most significantly, raised Republican Michelle Fischbach to unseat 30-year Democratic Rep. Collin Peterson in rural southern Minnesota.